streamich/freestyler/docs/en/interfaces/1st-generation/namespacer.md

 # Namespacer interface

 In *namespacer interfaces* library simply namespaces class names so that they are unique.
-The way how CSS styles are written is usually left to the user.
+The way how CSS styles are written is usually left up to the user.

+> `freestyler` does not provide such interface.

-### Libraries that provide *namespacer interface*:
+## Libraries that provide *namespacer interface*:

   - [`css-ns`][lib-css-ns]